eddmann/eddmann.github.io/_posts/2016/2016-01-07-recursive-functions-using-a-trampoline-in-clojure.md

 ---
 layout: post
-title: "Recursive Functions using a Trampoline in Clojure"
+title: 'Recursive Functions using a Trampoline in Clojure'
-meta: "Using the concept of a Trampoline to maintain a single call stack frame in Clojure"
+meta: 'Using the concept of a Trampoline to maintain a single call stack frame in Clojure'
 ---

 Following on from yesterdays post that discussed ['Trampolining' in JavaScript](/posts/recursive-functions-using-a-trampoline-in-javascript/), I thought it would be interesting to see what Clojure has to offer.

 <!--more-->

 ## Odd and Even